In Canada, too, people remember a feast with settlers and Indigenous people

 The two groups were bonded by pragmatics.
 The French traded metal tools, fabric, blue dye, and weapons.
 The Mi’kmaq taught the colonists their nutritional and medicinal know-how that essentially kept them alive.

-Indeed, it was not the “good cheer” of the eating club, but likely the vitamin C in the Mi’kmaw recipe for pine needle tea that helped colonists survive, says Ms. Peters at the Mi’kmawey Debert Cultural Centre.
+Indeed, it was not the “good cheer” of the eating club, but sources of vitamin C that the Mi'kmaq helped colonists access to survive, says Ms. Peters at the Mi’kmawey Debert Cultural Centre.

 “There is a friendship there, in the beginning,” she says.
 “But when I hear people looking at Eurocentric points of view and how things are presented as French people and Mi’kmaq, or European settlers and Indigenous folks getting along – this isn’t just ‘Everything was hunky-dory,’ because it wasn’t.
 It was difficult and it was hard.”
 Simplistic and rosy narratives ultimately serve only to reinforce the mythology of colonization.

-Note: Editor's note: This story, originally published on Nov.
-26, has been changed to clarify the variety of nutrient-rich foods shared with colonists by the Mi'kmaq.